OVERVIEW: The Booth Ferris Foundation is a New York City-focused funder of the arts and K-12 public education.

 FUNDING AREAS: Arts, culture, K-12 education, higher education, strengthening NYC's nonprofit sector

-IP TAKE: This isn't a huge foundation, but it's great one for K-12 public schools and arts & culture nonprofits in New York City to know about.
+IP TAKE: A smaller foundation, Booth Ferris is an excellent resource for K-12 public schools and arts & culture nonprofits in New York City.
+It does not, however, make grants internationally.

 PROFILE: Established in 1957 by Willis H. Booth and his wife, Chancie Ferris, the Booth Ferris Foundation has awarded over $281 million to charitable causes.
 Booth was a successful banker and business executive who became the vice-president of the Guaranty Trust Company and Hotpoint Electric Heating Company.
 In a recent year, more than $11.8 million was distributed through 126 grants.
 Grantmaking has been up a bit from previous years.